Appliance Configuration

 Specifies the DN of the group to which all administrative users must belong.

 Specifies whether the LDAP user registry supports anonymous bind.
-If set to false, bind_dn and bind_password are required.
+If set to false, 'binddn' and 'bindpassword' are required.

 Specifies the DN of the user which will be used to bind to the registry.
 This user must have read access to the directory.
-This parameter is required if anon_bind is false
+This parameter is required if anon_bind is 'false'

-Specifies the password which is associated with the bind_dn.
-This parameter is required if anon_bind is false.
+Specifies the password which is associated with the binddn.
+This parameter is required if anonbind is 'false'.

 Specifies whether the capturing of LDAP debugging information is enabled or not.